mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 A dog, without any [doubt], just barks at you.
 This is a dog; no problem.
 But can you bark at people like that? *[Laughter.]* Of course, you can do it.
 I can bark at you like this.
 But immediately I say, “Why do I bark at them?
 What do I mean by barking?”
 You start to think, don’t you think so?

 You should enjoy your life, of course.
-Let’s enjoy our life as we like.
-Of course, let’s enjoy it.
+Of course, let’s enjoy our life as we like.
 But immediately we think, “What is the purpose of life?
 Why is it we have to work hard every day?
 Why is it that we have to practice with pain?”

 Obviously we have to think like this.
 This is a beautiful, beautiful aspect of human life.
 Because you are human – not dog, not bird.
-That’s why you can realize a universe in a broad [region], and understand people.
-We can figure out ways to live in peace and harmony with people.
-Not only under certain circumstances, under *all* circumstances we can live, because we think always like this.
+That’s why you can realize a universe in a broad [region], and can understand people.
+We can figure out ways to live in peace and harmony with people – not only under certain circumstances, we can live under *all* circumstances, because we think always like this.
 That’s why we have to think like this.

 But the final practice is very simple: *A* is just *A*.
 Mountain is just mountain.
 River is just river.
 And until this, you have to *do*.
 When you are a ballerina, you are a ballerina, and just a ballerina; that’s enough.
 But this ballerina is exactly interconnected, interpenetrated – [performance], everything.
 Nothing to separate from her or him.
 At that time, this ballerina is called a great ballerina.
 So what is that?
 Ballerina is ballerina; that’s enough.
 River is green; flower is red.